The Dopamine Problem We Built

 But unlike every other game, playing it actually does something for your life.
 It makes you money.
 Makes you more successful.
 Helps you translate creative visions into real output.
 Teaches you things you did not know.
 Solves problems you thought were too complex.

 And there is a DLC dropping every day.
 New capabilities.
 New models.
 New integrations.
-Every morning you wake up and the game is slightly more powerful than it was yesterday.
+Every morning you wake up and the game is slightly more powerful than yesterday.

 That game is AI.
 Right now.